FrgFreire/WordLadder/WordLadder/README.md

 # WordLadder
 WordLadder is a Console application Solution base in .NET core and writen in C# that solve a word puzzel called "Word Ladder" and write the result to a .txt.
 This solution have a Unit Tests project.
-In the implementation was used Breadth-First Search algorithm (https://en.wikipedia.org/wiki/Breadth-first_search#BFS_ordering) and SOLID principles.
+In the implementation was used Breadth-First Search algorithm(*1) and SOLID principles(*2).

 "Word Ladder" puzzel consists in: